manfontan/CV/Experience.md

 Evaluate the different solutions according to the company needs.
 Integrate and deploy OpenMeetings in the company servers.
 Write user and developer documentation of the solution.
-Achieved a fully functional video chat environment used by company employees
+Achieve a fully functional video chat environment used by company employees

 --